ajspurr/medical_cost_prediction/README.md

 ### Summary of Model Performance with Each New Feature

+RMSE penalizes large errors.
+MAE does not penalize large errors (there are several here).
+R-squared represents the percent of the variation of the target that is explained by it's relationship with the features.
+R-squared is a relative measure whereas RMSE and MAE are absolute measures.
+One drawback of R-squared is that by the nature of its calculation, it improves every time you add a new variable to the model.
+Adjusted R-squared corrects for this.([Source](https://towardsdatascience.com/evaluation-metrics-model-selection-in-linear-regression-73c7573208be))

 ### Homoscedasticity
 Breusch-Pagan test (the default) detects linear forms of heteroscedasticity.
 White's test detects non-linear forms. ([source](https://www3.nd.edu/~rwilliam/stats2/l25.pdf))